FREQUENTLY ASKED QUESTIONS

 Q: When will construction start?

 A: If we get the town meeting approval and are awarded the state grant in July, the project will start as soon as the paperwork is signed.
 It will take quite a few months to finalize the drawings and plans for the building and other permits that will be required.
 Once finalized the permitting process could take several months.
 The project will be put out to bid in accordance with state law and regulations.
-If everything goes smoothly, construction could start in the spring or summer of 2018.
+If everything goes smoothly, construction could start in the summer or fall of 2018.

 Q: Will there be library services during construction?